CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Backup-and-Restore-NetQ/Backup-NetQ.md

 NetQ 2.x data is stored in a Cassandra database.
 A backup is performed by running scripts provided with the software and located in the `/usr/sbin` directory.
 When a backup is performed, a single tar file is created.
 The file is stored on a local drive that you specify and is named `netq_master_snapshot_<timestamp>.tar.gz`.
 Currently, only one backup file is supported, and includes the entire set of data tables.
 It is replaced each time a new backup is created.

 {{%notice info%}}
-If you upgrading to 2.3.0 and need to back up NetQ 2.2.2 or earlier, you must request an updated backup/restore script from your local representative.
-If you are upgrading to 2.3.1, you can use the script provided to back up earlier NetQ versions.
+If you upgrading to version 2.3.0 and need to back up NetQ 2.2.2 or earlier, you must request updated `backuprestore` and `createbackup` scripts from your local representative.
+These new scripts must be manually copied into the `user/sbin` directory.

+However, if you are upgrading to version 2.3.1, you can use the script provided with the release to back up your data from earlier NetQ versions.
 {{%/notice%}}

 To create a backup: